 Does the club offer lessons from a teaching pro?

-If you wish to receive personalized instruction, contact the office.
+If you wish to receive personalized instruction, please visit our Instruction page

 How do I book a sheet of ice for practice?